plippe/blog/_posts/2018-09-01-taming-cats-equality.md

 }
 ```

-All it takes is 5 lines of code, and an import statement to safely compare two variables.
+All it takes is 5 lines of code and an import statement to safely compare two variables.
 It solves the unsafe `==`, but using it in production requires more work, tests, releases, ...

-Instead of building, and maintaining a full blow project, use [Cats’ `Eq`](https://typelevel.org/cats/typeclasses/eq.html).
-It offers a much more flexible API, and greatly reduces the risk of always false equality statements.
+Instead of building and maintaining a full blow project, use [Cats’ `Eq`](https://typelevel.org/cats/typeclasses/eq.html).
+It offers a much more flexible API and greatly reduces the risk of always false equality statements.

 ```scala
 import cats.implicits._